Keto Caramel Candy

 Homemade soft, chewy keto caramels made without using a candy thermometer

-Just like Grandma used to make, these keto caramels are soft chewy and easy to make.
-No need to use a candy thermometer or make up keto sweetened condensed milk for these sugar-free caramels made from scratch.
+Just like Grandma used to make, these keto caramels are soft, chewy and easy to make.
+No candy thermometer or homemade sweetened condensed milk needed for these sugar-free caramels from scratch.

 When I crave something sweet, I have a few favorites I turn to.
 These sugar cookies are a classic and not just for the holidays.
 And these cookie dough truffles are always a hit.

 Candy making doesn’t have to be frustrating.
-You don’t need to fiddle with a candy thermometer or fuss over making a sugar-free version of sweetened condensed milk first.
-Homemade caramels can be easy to make with the right recipe and instructions.
-You need just 5 ingredients and about 15 minutes (plus cooling) to achieve a perfectly chewy caramel candy that is meant for the holidays, gifting to friends and family or to treat yourself.
+You don’t need a candy thermometer or a batch of sugar-free condensed milk first.
+Homemade caramels are easy with the right recipe.
+Five ingredients, about 15 minutes (plus cooling), and you get perfectly chewy caramel candy that’s perfect for holidays, gifting to friends and family, or just treating yourself.

 How to make keto caramel candies